allenweiss/wundergroundPWS_info/README.md

 ### Usage

-Then you simply run python3 weather.py
+You simply run python3 weather.py and choose how many days or weeks of data you want to analyze.

 <img width="379" alt="choice_screen" src="https://user-images.githubusercontent.com/1487109/211218104-4d003369-68a3-4025-93ac-f9733cdeac70.png">